-- The levels of glucose in the blood and the other nutrients inside of cells.
+- The glucose levels in the blood and the other nutrients inside of cells.

 - Our metabolic rate.

 Homeostasis is quite important for athletes to understand.
-It is important for people to be in an equilibrium with their outside environment stimuli acting on you.
-An example more relevant to athletes would be, when you have spent a lot of time lifting weights and such, your muscles grow bigger out of necessity to adjust to the needs and the stress exerted.
-The hormone levels change to meet this new demand, long with many other things like the energy production.
-We can see this also with those that run, or really anyone who does anything on a regular basis.
-The change occurs over time as the body adjust to the stress put on it.
+It is important for people to be in equilibrium with their outside environment stimuli acting on them.
+An example more relevant to athletes would be when you have spent a lot of time lifting weights and such, your muscles grow bigger out of necessity to adjust to the needs and the stress exerted.
+The hormone levels change to meet this new demand and many other things like energy production.
+We can see this also with those who run or do anything regularly.
+The change occurs over time as the body adjusts to the stress put on it.

 Of course, nutrient homeostasis will play an important part also.
-Eating too much bad food affects you negatively, and so does eating too little food.so everything becomes about this balance, and it works day to day in small steps.
+Eating too much bad food affects you negatively, as does eating too little food.
+So everything becomes about this balance, and it works day to day in small steps.

-Many processes all come into play to make up the metabolism of the human body. we categorize the processes as either catabolism or anabolism.
+Many processes all come into play to make up the human body’s metabolism.
+We categorize the processes as either catabolism or anabolism.
 These are going to happen at the same time, but the magnitude of them will differ.

-Anabolism is the term we use for building and creating larger molecules from the smaller materials.
-The net result is going to be a new cell material like a protein, enzyme, or some tissue.
+Anabolism is the term we use for building and creating larger molecules from smaller materials.
+The net result will be a new cell material like a protein, enzyme, or some tissue.

-Catabolism is what we describe as the chemical reactions that will break down a molecule that is complex and make it the simpler ones for energy and other processes.
-Anti-catabolic training refers to stopping the breakdown of muscles and bodily tissues as much as possible.
-It is bound to happen but minimizing this is key.
+Catabolism is what we describe as the chemical reactions that will break down a molecule that is complex and make it simpler for energy and other processes.
+Anti-catabolic training stops the breakdown of muscles and body tissues as much as possible.
+It is bound to happen, but minimizing this is key.

 Metabolic Set Point

 This is the average rate of metabolism that results in a body composition set point.
-People that have slower metabolic rates will have stored fat more easily, and those with fast metabolisms will likely eat and rarely get fat.
+People with slower metabolic rates will store fat more easily, and those with fast metabolisms will likely eat and rarely get fat.

 Food and Metabolism

-The type of food you eat will influence the metabolism.
+The type of food you eat will influence your metabolism.
 Diets higher in protein and carbs will increase the BMR.
 Processing excess fats will need more energy.
 Diets to reduce fats are low in fat and high in protein.
-These are just some of the more common examples of the use of these ideas in diets.
+These are just some of the more common examples of using these ideas in diets.